 How to select the right DC Power Supply for DC Motors?

-Motors, solenoids and relay controls require higher levels of current during start-up than they do for continuous operation.Mechanical failures such as motor stalls or due friction can increase the current draw dramatically.
-When designing or installing a DC motor supply, many factors need to be considered such as back up, loading, speed variation, regenerative current and others.
-At Helios, we recommend that when selecting a power supply for your DC Motor, you should be aware at least of the following aspects:
+Motors, solenoids and relay controls require higher levels of current during start-up than they do for continuous operation.
+Mechanical failures such as motor stalls or due friction can increase the current draw dramatically.
+When designing or installing a DC motor supply, many factors such as back up, loading, speed variation, regenerative current and others should be considered.
+At Helios, we recommend that when selecting a power supply for your DC Motor, you should be aware of at least the following aspects:

-- Maximum Current required: High currents drawn above the motor rating can cause motor seizures, overloads and motor failures causing heating and not rotating
+- Maximum Current required: High currents drawn above the motor rating can cause motor seizures, overloads and motor failures causing heating and not rotating.

 - Output diode required: To prevent the power supply being damaged by reverse voltage spikes which occur when the supply is turned off and the motor is slowing down.